symmetryninja/ros2-aws-iot-proxy/README.md

 - The `incomingTopics` is the map for AWS IOT core topics to subscribe and push to ROS2 topics.
 - The `outgoingTopics` is the map for ROS2 topics to subscribe and push to AWS IOT core topics.
-- You can create a race if you map the same topics in both directions.
+- You can create a race condition if you map the same topics in both directions, this wont hurt the IOT brokers on the AWS end but it will probably cause your robot issues!
+- the `debug` field, if it's set to true, the console will be quite chatty - if it is not there or if it is not set to `"true"` it will not show proxy relay messages

 ```json
 {